 DWR recommends three steps for assessing climate change in proposed projects.
-First, project applicants should conduct a screening process to determine what elements and other aspects of the project may be

-$[\]label{eq:linear} $$\frac{15}{15}\text{ https://water.ca.gov/-/media/DWR-Website/Web-Pages/Programs/Flood-Management/Flood-Planning-and-Studies/Central-Valley-Flood-Protection-Plan/Files/CVFPP-}$$ exposed and sensitive to climate change.
+First, project applicants should conduct a screening process to determine what elements and other aspects of the project may be exposed and sensitive to climate change.
 The second step involves selecting and conducting an analysis on the proposed project and nearby habitats/structural/levee elements at risk to climate change.
+These two steps can help applicants provide information that is responsive to climate change vulnerability and project vulnerability assessment questions in the climate change scoring criteria table.